theseanything/civilservicelgbt.github.io/_posts/2018-09-30-getting-the-team-together.md

 ---
 layout: news
 author: John Peart
-date: "2018-09-30"
+date: '2018-09-30'
-preview: true
+preview: false
 published: true
-title: "Getting the team together"
+title: Getting the team together
+excerpt: >-
-excerpt: "We've been setting up some teams to work on some new things.
-Here's an update on how it's going."
+  We've been setting up some teams to work on some new things.
+Here's an update on how it's going.
 permalink: /2018/09/30/getting-the-team-together
 ---